kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 building a new CycleState for each of the preemptor pods.
 This assumes that each of the plugin can create a valid CycleState based on the current NodeInfoSnapshot which is updated as victim pods are removed and added.
-This might not be true for plugins that use information from external informer and rely on the PreFilterExtension to keep a diff that is applied on top of the informer to simulate current state of the world (See [DRA Preemption Proposal](https://github.com/kubernetes/enhancements/issues/5690)).
+This might not be true for plugins that use information from external informer and rely on the PreFilterExtension to keep a diff that is applied on top of the informer to simulate current state of the world.
+See [DRA Preemption Proposal](https://github.com/kubernetes/enhancements/issues/5690) and VolumeRestrictionsPlugin.

 That's why for Beta promotion, we will refactor the PodGroupSchedulingAlgorithm to allow CycleState to be reused across the original scheduling atttempt and attempts in the WAP.

 In the current implementation of PodGroupSchedulingAlgorithm the CycleState for Nth Pod from PodGroup is created with previous (N-1) pods from the same PodGroup assumed.
 To revert that from the CycleState of Nth Pod, we will need to run PreFilterExtension.RemovePod() for each of the (N-1) pods as part of clean up function that we currently run to remove Nth Pod from the NodeInfoSnapshot.

 This is akin to the current implementation of PostFilter, where the CycleState from original scheduling attempt is passed to Postfilter method.

+For the Reprieve method to work it will require that after an successful attempt of PodGroupScheduling in WAP, for a Nth Pod in PodGroup we will need to add all pods from N+1 till the end of the PodGroup to this pod CycleState.
+This is to make sure that CycleState of Nth Pod is aware of the assumed presence of the rest of the pods from PodGroup.

+This also means that we will not rerun PreFilter plguins in the PodGroupScheduling during WAP.
+It's also akin to the current implementation of default preemption where we only rerun Filter plugins.
+This information is not exposed right now, so to make thing explicit we will expand the PreFilter plugin description to clearly describe how it works with preemption:
+- if any Prefilter returns UnschedulableAndUnresolvable the default preemption / workload aware preemption will not be run.
+Other PodGroupPostFilter plugins may still run.
+- if any PreFilter returns Unschedulable we run default preemption / workload aware preemption with cycleStates from the initial attempt.
+PreFilters are NOT rerun in the preemption.
+  Only the PreFilteExtension interface is called to adjust internal state of prefilters based on the victim removal/addition.
+- if a PreFilter returns Skip, the plugin will also be skipped during WAP scheduling simulation and in the Reprieve phase
+- if a PreFilter returns a subset of nodes, this subset of nodes will also be used during preemption scheduling simulation, meaning that even after victim removal we will not search additional nodes.
+This is in line with the behavior of not reruning PreFilters in the preemption.

+##### TopologyAwareScheduling

+Even though we do not aim to have a full support for TAS as a part of this KEP, it's worth to consider whether this approach will not block or make it hard to implement support for WAP in TAS in the future.
+As the PlacementGeneratePlugins do not depend on the pod cycle states, there is no concern here.
+For the scheduling attempts inside TAS, the PreFilter plugins do not depend on the selected placement (they always use whole cluster nodes), so we should be able to reuse the CycleState from the original scheduling attempt.

+#### CompositePodGroup

+As in TopologyAwareScheduling case we do not aim to have a support for CPG as part of this KEP, but it's alo worth to consider whether this approach will not block WAP for
+CPGs in the future.
+This case is very similar to the TopologyAwareScheduling, where in Multi Level Topology Scheduling topolgies will not depend on the pod cycle states and cycle states of pods from all pod groups can be stored and passed to the preemption.

 ### Pod Group Post Filter